 Not precisely hindsight, but if you've ever seen Casablanca, the "Storm Front" episodes—Humphrey Bogart was right when he told Colonel Strasser that "there are parts of New York I'd advise you not to try and invade."

-It's the Same, Now It Sucks: A major complaint about Enterprise, particularly the first couple seasons, was how strongly similar it was to all the previous Trek shows, particularly Voyager.
+A major complaint about Enterprise, particularly the first couple seasons was how strongly similar it was to all the previous Trek shows, particularly Voyager.
 It took the threat of cancellation to make them do something with the premise.